MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-authoring.md

 > Dynamics 365 Guides comes with an example guide you can use to get ideas for your own guides.
 Check it out!</br><br>![Example Guide)](media/example-guide-hololens.PNG "Example Guide")

 ## Align your guide
-The first thing you see when you open a guide is the alignment instructions you created in the PC authoring application.
-The screen shot that follows shows the operating instructions created for the example guide that comes with Dynamics 365 Guides.
+The first thing you see when you open a guide is the alignment instructions from the PC authoring application.

 ![HoloLens alignment instructions)](media/scan-printed-anchor.PNG "HoloLens alignment instructions")

-If you chose to align your guide with a printed anchor, the next step is to align the marker hologram with the printed marker you placed in the real-world environment.
-The marker hologram looks like this:
+If you chose to align your guide with a printed anchor, the next step is to align the anchor hologram with the printed anchor you placed in the real-world environment.
+The anchor hologram looks like this:

 ![Holographic marker image)](media/marker-holograph.PNG "Holographic marker image")